Shah Rukh Khan filmography

 From 2007 onwards, Khan began to star opposite a third generation of heroines, most notably Deepika Padukone in Om Shanti Om (2007) and Anushka Sharma in Rab Ne Bana Di Jodi (2008).
 He went on to co-star with Padukone in the action-comedies Chennai Express (2013) and Happy New Year (2014), and reunited with Kajol in Dilwale (2015), all of which were among the biggest Hindi film grossers of the decade.
 He then starred alongside Sharma in Jab Harry Met Sejal (2017) and Zero (2018), both of which were commercially unsuccessful.
 Following a hiatus, Khan made a career comeback with the 2023 action films Pathaan and Jawan, each earning over ₹10 billion to emerge as his highest-grossing releases.

 With eight Filmfare Awards for Best Actor, he shares the record for the most wins in the category with Dilip Kumar.
 Khan has also starred in several non-fiction films that have documented his popularity, including the documentary The Inner and Outer World of Shah Rukh Khan (2005).
-From 2003 onwards, he has hosted several award ceremonies, including ten Filmfare Awards and six Screen Awards.
+From 2003 onwards, he hosted several award ceremonies, including ten Filmfare Awards and six Screen Awards.
 In addition, he has featured as the host of television game shows Kaun Banega Crorepati (2007) and the talk show TED Talks India (2017–2019).